tolgadaim/LehighHacks2023/README.md

-# Anarcho-Eco-Hactivists
+# Anarcho-Eco-Hacktivists
 # Polar Bear Crossing:
 ## Encouraging Sustainability and Climate Change Education for Children.
 Addressing the root problem through video games.
 ## By Leo Chen, Tolga Daim, and Sean Pandaleon
 Polar Bear Crossing is a game that teaches children about the impact of climate change on polar bears and how to help combat it.
 In the game, the player controls a polar bear as it navigates melting ice glaciers, avoiding obstacles and answering multiple-choice questions about climate change and sustainability.
-Polar Bear Crossing also has a website to inform users about the game and the impacts of climate chnage for polar bears and the world.
+Polar Bear Crossing also has a website to inform users about the game and the impacts of climate change for polar bears and the world.

 ### Impact
 Through playing Polar Bear Crossing, children can learn about the impact of climate change on polar bears and their habitats.